florez-carlos/dotfiles/README.md

 # Dotfiles

-Creates a containerized development environment with the following:
+A containerized development environment with essential tools and packages

-- zsh/oh-my-zsh
-- Powerlevel10k
-- neovim w/ LSP
-- SSH and GPG keys usable in the container

 # Table of Contents